IDoCodingStuffs/python-doodles/freeform-log.md

 Train the backbone separately, after ensuring it can even train after the fix.

 Also need to figure passing per-image labels since forcing 5 levels per image loses most of the training set lol.
+Really hoping it won't also end up with the same "stuck predicting the exact same output" issue